-Australian Border Force is responsible for enforcing Australia's ban on the importation of asbestos.
-ABF works closely with the Asbestos Safety and Eradication Agency, who are responsible for issuing import and export permits in limited circumstances.
+Australian Border Force (ABF) is responsible for enforcing Australia's ban on the importation of asbestos.
+The ABF works closely with the Asbestos Safety and Eradication Agency, who are responsible for issuing import and export permits in limited circumstances.

 Questions regarding this data can be directed to firstname.lastname@example.org.